 ‘Disabled students and those with special educational needs, including those supported by the resourced provision for students on the autistic spectrum, make good progress.
 Support staff know these students’ needs very well indeed and provide a secure learning environment in which they are challenged’.
 (Ofsted 2012)

-Strategically Resourced Provision
+Strategically Resourced Provision for Autism

 Click here to download a copy of the Strategically Resourced Provision document.